Skip to main content

 More nude images also don’t solve the problem of objectification.
 Treating a person as if they are an object or a “means to an end” can lead to feelings of inadequacy, anxiety, and depression.

-Obviously, porn is not an accurate representation of how everyday people look or how sex and intimacy work in real-life relationships, yet the research shows that porn can, and does, shape the way that consumers think about others and about sex.
+Porn is not an accurate representation of how everyday people look or how sex and intimacy work in real-life relationships, yet the research shows that porn can, and does, shape the way that consumers think about others and sex.

 Related: How Porn Can Normalize Sexual Objectification